 Exceptions to use the pass-no pass grading option for courses associated with study away programs may be requested by individual program directors and will be granted only with the approval of the Associate Academic Dean and the Director for Study Away and International Education.

 Students may elect the pass-no pass grading option for any course they have enrolled consistent with stated eligibility rules no later than the conclusion of the final exam period during their last term at Furman.
 However, courses enrolled prior to the implementation of this policy in fall 2016 are not eligible for the retroactive application of a pass-no pass grading option.

 All courses that a student completes through the pass-no pass grading option contribute to the 12 credit limit and once selected the pass-no pass grading option designation cannot be revoked.
 Withdrawal from a course graded through the pass-no pass grading option will not contribute to the 12 credit limit.
 Courses graded on a pass-no pass basis only do not contribute to meeting the 12 credit pass-no pass grading option limit.

-Final grades must be submitted within 48 hours after the conclusion of the examination period, excluding Sundays, to the Registrar.
+Final grades must be submitted within 48 hours after the conclusion of the examination period, excluding Sundays, using the online submission tool.
 Students may access their grades for the term via MyFurman as soon as they have been verified.

 Full-time candidates for an undergraduate degree who earn a grade point average of at least 3.40 during any regular term are included on the Dean’s List at the end of that term.
 Students must successfully complete at least 12 credits in courses with traditional letter grades during a semester to be eligible.
 Students with outstanding incomplete designations for the term in question do not qualify.